 - Best contribution by a small firm.

-- Best contribution by a firm with an English regional head office, outside London.
+- Best contribution by an English regional firm.

 - Best contribution by a firm with a London head office.